boutiqueforaweek/boutiqueforaweek.github.io/_posts/2016-09-12-fall-2016-vendor-vist.md

 ---
-title: "Fall 2016 Vendor Vist"
+title: "Fall 2016 Vendor Visit"
 ---

 We love our Vendors and want you to see all the great products they offer!
 To motivate you to spend some of your shopping time with them, we've created a game.